HashimK1411/-machine-learning-eportfolio/Unit1-11.md

 *Example prediction:* 2300 kg & 1300 cm³ → **≈ 107.21 g CO₂**.
 Raising weight to 3300 kg → **≈ 114.76 g CO₂**.

 ### Reflection
-Hands-on coding revealed how noise, overfitting, and model sensitivity influence correlation and regression.
-These insights prepare me for robust AI modelling in diverse scenarios.
+This unit bridged theory and code.
+Working with synthetic and real data revealed how correlation and regression vary across scenarios.
+Modifying datasets deepened my grasp of noise, overfitting, and model sensitivity which is key for future AI modelling.

 ---